wagtail/wagtail.org/README.md

 ## Deployment

-The site is hosted on heroku, and is deployed automatically. `main` deploys to production, and `staging` deploys to staging.
+The site is hosted on Heroku, and is deployed automatically. `main` deploys to production, and `staging` deploys to staging.

 ## docs.wagtail.org